 External Funding Opportunities

 Researchers can apply for subsidies within large research programmes as defined by NWO or as part of a free competition; in the latter case the research object is put forward by the researcher.
-Personal grants (like the well-known Vernieuwingsimpuls) stimulate the careers of individual researchers.
-Other subsidies facilitate (international) cooperation and/or finance the use of large-scale facilities.
+Personal grants (like the well-known Vernieuwingsimpuls) stimulate individual researchers.
+Other subsidies facilitate (international) cooperation, finance the use of large-scale facilities and enable investments.
 An overview of the many granting opportunities on offer at NWO is presented here.

 For the Leiden Institute for History several NWO programmes have demonstrated their importance.
 Particularly the following funding schemes have enlarged the Institute’s research capacity and have substantially contributed to the Institute’s research output: